 Research Agenda in a Nutshell

 There is mounting evidence that individual expectations are predictive of subsequent realizations of individual risks even when other information available to an econometrician is taken into account.
 This suggests that individuals possess advance information on these risks, that is, they have fore-knowledge on future job losses, earnings, and mortality.
-In my recent research, I'm working on integrating the empirical findings in quantitative-theoretical macro models to understand whether advance information matters, for example, for household consumption-saving decisions or for the existence of a private unemployment insurance market.
+The novelty of my recent research is to use evidence from individual expectations data in the structural estimation of quantitative macro models.
+This allows me to show that advance information crucially matters for consumption insurance, the optimal design of social security and taxation schemes as well as for the existence of a private unemployment insurance market.
 If you want to know about my work in this area, here are links to recent papers: